EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/install_cfw.md

 ## General informations:

-The CFW will boot only if the SDCard is plugged in and has a "run.sh" file on it.
-It wont affect the normal firmware in any way.
+The custom firmware (CFW) bootloader will boot from microSD only if a microSD is plugged in and has a "run.sh" file on it.
+Otherwise it will load the stock firmware from the flash memory.

-## Installation of custom Firmware(microsd-bootloader)
+## Installation of the custom firmware with the microSD bootloader

 1. Download [CFW-Binary](/hacks/cfw/cfw-1.1.bin)
-2. Format your microsd to FAT.
-NTFS,EXFAT etc wont work.
+2. Format your microSD to FAT.
+NTFS, EXFAT etc. won't work.
-2. Put it to microsd and rename to "demo.bin".
-There should be no more files in the sdcard!
-This is really important, and it wont work if there are any other files there.
+2. Put it to microSD and rename it to "demo.bin".
+There should be no other files on the microSD!
+This is really important and it won't work if there are any other files on there.
-3. Shutdown the Dafang, remove power cable, and plug the SDCard into the Dafang
+3. Shutdown the Dafang camera, remove the power cable and plug the microSD into the Dafang
-3. Hold the Setup-Button on the Dafang
+3. Hold the setup button on the Dafang camera
-4. Plug in the Power-Cable(USB)
+4. Plug in the USB power cable
-5. Wait until the firmware will flash(like 5 minutes).
+5. Wait until the firmware has finished flashing (like 5 minutes).
 Disconnect the power as soon as the base starts moving.
-6. Remove the SDCard and try to start the Dafang
+6. Remove the microSD and try to start the Dafang camera
-7. You should see the blue led shining up for 5 seconds(not blinking) **before** the base starts moving.
+7. You should see the blue led shining up for 5 seconds (not blinking) **before** the base starts moving.
 If not, something went wrong.
-You should try another microsd.
-Start over from Point1
+You should try another microSD.
+Start over from step 1.

 ## Installation of the new Firmware

-1. Download the Repository as Zip-File.
-Dont try to get it with git if you are on windows!
+1. Clone the repository from github.
+If you are on windows download the repository as zip file.
-2. Put everything from "firmware_mod" Folder into the **root** of the microsd
+2. Copy everything from "firmware_mod" folder into the **root** of the microSD

 It should look like this:
 ```